 When someone really admires you for perfect wood-smoked pizza, the Apple could probably be the reason behind it as it emits the lowest smoke with a very sweet smoky, and fruity fragrance.
 Thus, it also doesn’t highly kill your pizza oven’s life.

 Whenever you go to a furniture or timber market, ASH is the name one hears so often.
 But many people confuse themselves with “is ASH is hardwood or softwood?”
 ASH, as a hardwood with almost no smoke but a very light-n-sweet vinegar fragrance, makes it lovable for pizza lovers.

 So, cooking with ASH wood is always fun.

 If you want to use ASH for Burning for a woodfire pizza oven, the BTUs/cord are moderate, with only 19M to 22M depending on the species.
 This is also a slow pace igniter, so you can pair it up with Pecan, pine, and OAK.

 Does hickory make good firewood?
 Have you ever tasted hickory tree pizza?
 Being one of the finest hardwood, if you ever felt a sweet or savory aroma in your fire wood pizza, it has probably been toasted on hickory hardwood.

-Hickory is the best wood to use in a pizza oven; it can last up to 4hrs for a single log.
+Hickory is the best wood to use in a pizza oven; it can last up to 4hrs for a single log (you can use these logs for a pizza oven).
 And what about heat intensity?
 It just gives a tough time to OAK with the highest 28M BTUs of its shagbark hickory species.